 - Setting Up an Unrealistic Budget: Often people ho are getting divorced in the Boston area underestimate their true cost of living expenses.
 With so much at stake, be sure to make sure you have accounted for everything possible.
 A mistake here can easily lead to an improper divorce settlement and even bankruptcy.
 When downsizing from a two income household to a one income budget, lifestyle changes in so many ways.
 A qualified financial planner can help develop a new “single income” budget so that you can have confidence in how your lifestyle will be post-divorce.

-How the Clear View Team and Steve Stanganelli, Divorce Financial Analyst and Boston Area Financial Planner, help
+Clear View Team and Steve Stanganelli, Divorce Financial Analyst, Collaboratively Trained Financial Neutral and Boston Area Financial Planner: How We Help

 Before the divorce

 - Gather and assess financial assets and liabilities